notepad-plus-plus/npp-usermanual/content/docs/shell-extension.md

 It should be noted that the Shell Extension can have difficulty loading a file into Notepad++ if Notepad++ is in Admin mode.

 In Windows 11, Microsoft significantly changed how Shell Extensions must be coded to get them to show up in the _main_ right-click menu.
 In Notepad++ v8.5.1, Notepad++ has been working on improving its Shell Extension to get it to show **Edit with Notepad++** in the main right-click menu in Win 11, but different builds of Win 11 have subtly different behaviors.
-If you are not seeing the entry, you might try using `Shift+F10` or `Shift+RightClick` instead of a normal `RightClick` to see if that shows the old-style Windows context-menu, and you might want to explore the alterntatives mentioned below.
+If you are not seeing the entry, you might try using <kbd>Shift+F10</kbd> or <kbd>Shift+RightClick</kbd> instead of a normal <kbd>RightClick</kbd> to see if that shows the old-style Windows context-menu, and you might want to explore the alterntatives mentioned below.

 ## Alternatives